SixWays/Relay/README.md

 Note: Under .NET 4.6 `event` addition and removal is 2-7x faster than under Unity.

-Perf tests and a full suite of unit tests are included in Relay/Editor.
+Perf tests and unit tests are included in Relay/Editor.